The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Introduction

-\item We introduce a general second-order pruning method called \emph{Optimal BERT Surgeon (O-BERT-S)}, which also supports block pruning, and is the first second-order method to be both highly-accurate, and scalable to the dimensionality of BERT models.
+\item We introduce a general second-order pruning method called \emph{Optimal BERT Surgeon} (oBERT), which supports unstructured and block pruning, and is the first second-order method to be both highly-accurate and scalable to the dimensionality of BERT models.

-\item We illustrate the benefits of this pruning approach in two practical scenarios.
-The first is comparing accuracy-vs-parameter-count relative to existing pruning methods for LLMs.
-In this context, Optimal BERT Surgeon sets new state-of-the-art results, significantly improving upon existing pruning methods.
-For illustration, when pruning BERT-base, Optimal BERT Surgeon outperforms Movement Pruning (MvP), the most accurate prior approach, by more than 2\% absolute F1 score at the same sparsity, and can match the accuracy of MvP with 3x fewer parameters.
+\item We illustrate the benefits of oBERT by significantly improving upon existing state-of-the-art pruning methods, in both stages of language tasks: pre-training and fine-tuning.
+For illustration, when pruning \bert, oBERT outperforms Movement Pruning (MvP), the most accurate prior approach, by more than 2\% absolute F1 score at the same sparsity, and can match the accuracy of MvP models with 3x fewer parameters.

-\item We investigate the applicability of this pruning approach in a framework which \emph{compounds} popular compression approaches for LLMs, i.e. applying pruning in combination with layer dropping and/or quantization.
-In this context, we show that our method can provide order-of-magnitude speedups on a sparsity-aware inference at tolerable accuracy loss, on commodity CPUs.
-For illustration, on a popular question-answering benchmark, we observe 8.4x higher inference throughput at less than 1\% relative accuracy loss to the dense BERT-base model, 10x speedup at < 2\% accuracy loss, 15x speedup at < 3\% drop, and 29x speedup at < 7.5\% relative accuracy loss.
-Our compression recipes are simple and easily-extensible.
+\item We investigate the applicability of this pruning method in a framework which \emph{compounds} popular compression approaches for LLMs, i.e. applying pruning in combination with layer dropping and/or quantization.
+In this context, we show that our resulting sparse models provide order-of-magnitude improvements compared to other compound compressed models, and that they can be easily deployed for CPU inference. \end{itemize}